-Peace Be With You, a Christ-centered Bullying Prevention Program will be a resource available to all St. John's Elementary staff, faculty, parents and students.
+Peace Be With You, a Christ-centered Bullying Prevention Program will be a resource available to all St. John Elementary staff, faculty, parents and students.
 Bullying incidents will be documented and communicated with the students, parents and teachers of the bully, target and active bystanders for each reported case.
 Bullies will be given an age appropriate consequence for their actions, and seek forgiveness from the target (with the aide of the School Counselor if necessary).
-Grades 4-6 students are trained/retrained every year to implement the practices of Clear Listening and offering and accepting Forgiveness.
-Grades K - 6 will participate in the School-wide "Dragon Slayer" and "Come Holy Spirit" program.
+Staff and students will be trained in the Catholic Based Social and Emotional supplemental curriculum from Friendzy this year to support all curricular areas and aid us in implementing and practicing the Blue Jay Way throughout each school day!
+Grades K - 6 will participate in the School-wide "Dragon Slayer" and Blue Jay Way program.
 Students involved in a bullying incident in Grades K-3 are taught the age appropriate strategies to seek and to offer forgiveness.

 In order for the Bullying Prevention and Intervention Plan to be completely effective, all students, staff and parents must report any bullying or other prohibited incident as soon as it occurs to the classroom teacher, school counselor and/or principal.
-The Teacher is responsible for reporting the incident to the Principal and/or School Counselor in order for the incident to be documented and resolved.
+The Teacher is responsible for reporting the incident to the Dean of Students, Principal and/or School Counselor in order for the incident to be documented and resolved.
 The Counselor will oversee and provide any necessary services to the bully, target and bystanders involved in order for the proper reconciliation to occur.
 The Principal will oversee the disciplinary action given to the bully and any active bystanders, which shall consist of an age appropriate disciplinary action that follows the line of consequences stated in the Elementary Parent/Student Handbook, including the possibility of suspension and/or expulsion.